Maschinenmensch: Film

 The film version is different due to limitations of the practical special effects available at the time.
 The Maschinenmensch is a metallic automaton shaped like a woman.
 In the film version Rotwang proudly proclaims that Hel, his former lover, is not dead but alive in the form of the automaton.
 Hel had chosen Fredersen over Rotwang, who never forgave his rival.
-The Maschinenmensch is ultimately destroyed when the city's rioting workers burn it at the stake.
+As in the novel, the workers destroy the Maschinenmensch by burning it at the stake.

 Walter Schulze-Mittendorff, who designed the robot costume, described how it was made.
 He had considered making the robot from beaten copper, but it would be too heavy to wear and difficult to achieve.
 He then discovered a sample of "plastic wood", a new material which was easy to sculpt into the required shape.
-Using a plaster body cast of actress Brigitte Helm, Mittendorff cut large chunks of plastic wood, rolled flat with a pin and draped them over the cast, like pieces of a suit of armour.
-The resulting costume was then spray-painted with cellon varnish spray mixed with silvery bronze powder which gave it the convincing appearance of polished metal.
+Using a plaster body cast of actress Brigitte Helm, Mittendorff cut large chunks of plastic wood, rolled them flat, and molded them onto the cast like pieces in a suit of armour.
+Once the material had dried, a layer of spray-on cellon varnish mixed with silvery bronze powder was applied, giving the appearance of polished metal to the costume.
 The description in the original film script makes an analogy to an Egyptian statue.

 The 2010 restoration of Metropolis revealed a previously unseen scene where Rotwang confides his plans to the robot.
 The shot is unusual because it reveals part of the back of the robot, namely the back of her head and shoulders.

 The cast was made while Helm was standing up, making movements such as sitting down difficult and uncomfortable.
-According to actor Rudolf Klein-Rogge, it was tight and confining, pinching and scratching the actress despite many attempts by the stage hands to file away all sharp edges.
+According to actor Rudolf Klein-Rogge, it was tight and confining, pinching and scratching Helm despite many attempts by the stagehands to file away all sharp edges.
 People took pity on Helm and slipped coins into slots in the armour, which she collected to buy chocolate in the canteen.
 The scene where Rotwang presents his creation to Fredersen took nine days to film in January 1926.
 Director Fritz Lang shot the scene so many times that an exhausted Helm asked him why she should play the role, when no one would possibly know she was inside the costume.
 Lang answered, "I'd know."
 Helm's son believes that Lang was trying to teach the 17-year-old girl some discipline and mold her in his image, almost like the characters she played.
 The costume allowed little freedom of movement.
 To help Helm get up from the throne made of sheet metal, a wooden rig was constructed, so that a stage hand could give her a push.
 Behind the scenes stills show the rig and the hinged plate on the seat.